microsoft/presidio/docs/development.md

 Running flake8 locally, using `pipenv run flake8`, you can check for those issues prior to committing a change.

-To make stuff easier, you can use pre-commit hooks to verify and automatically format code upon a git commit, using `black`:
+To make things easier, you can use pre-commit hooks to verify and automatically format code upon a git commit, using `black`:

 1. [Install pre-commit package manager locally.](https://pre-commit.com/#install)